2Spot Communications

-2Spot Communications is a character-design company based in Thailand.
+2Spot Communications (also known as 2Spot Studio) is a character-design company based in Thailand.
 2Spot was founded in 2004 and is the first character studio in Thailand that combines character design, licensing, mobile applications, merchandising, and retail.
 Kris Nalamlieng, son of former Siam Cement CEO Chumpol NaLamlieng, is the managing director of 2Spot.
 As of 2010, 2Spot has developed more than 20 characters sets, 1,000+ products, and 3,000+ digital content materials (i.e. mobile wallpapers and screensavers).

 2Spot Communications has been featured on numerous television programs including Bangkok Posts PostScript and Thailand's Morning Talk TV.

+In April 2012, it has a now-defunct mobile app named ShopSpot only available to Apple iOS.
+It is unknown when it was shut down.